DevOpsPlayground/Hands-on-with-Hashicorps-Vault/README.md

 The output is in a JSON format, which contain our secrets.

-### 4.2 - Store the Database credentials in Vault

-The database needed by the application requires 4 values :
-1. host = localhost
-2. user = root
-3. password = root
-4. db=playground

-Let's go ahead and write those key/value pairs under secret/database
-`vault write secret/database host=localhost user=root password=root db=playground`

-Confirm the writing has been successful by reading them.

-### 4.3 - Modify the code to call the API and read the credentials
+### 4.2 - Modify the code to call the API and read the credentials

 If all the previous steps were successful, then the application should already be able to read VAULT_ADDR and VAULT_TOKEN, and the database connection information should be in Vault ready to be read.

-#### 4.3.1 - Make a call to the Vault API in Python
+#### 4.2.1 - Make a call to the Vault API in Python
 In python, this is how you would make an API call, and passing headersto it:
 ```python
 headers = '{X-Vault-Token:', vault_token,'}'